 Luton scores highly for employment and economy, and rents are affordable whilst salaries are comparable to London.
 A long commute affects wellbeing and it is a reason many are put off from buying in commuter towns, however, Luton is just 23 minutes from King’s Cross.
 So, the commute time is unlikely to have that much of an impact on wellbeing.

 If the Coronavirus pandemic has taught us one thing, it is that a lot of jobs can be done from home, and flexible working will become the norm in the future.
 This means that people would not necessarily need to live in London close to their place of work and makes commuter towns more attractive.

 Commuter Towns vs Big Cities: Life Satisfaction

-How do London commuter towns compare with big cities in term of life satisfaction?
+How do London commuter towns compare with big cities?

 We hear every day that people are moving away from London to feel happier.
 Are London commuter towns really going to improve life satisfaction?

 We delve deep into analysis of what really makes people happy in their surroundings.
 What factors influence people's happiness, and does having access to ammenities such as good transport links and places to visit trump affordable housing and fresh air?
 Click on the arrow to find out =>